TheTeaCat/ip-api-go/README.md

 > This endpoint is limited to **15** requests per minute from an IP address.

 The geolocator in this go module consequently makes a request every 5 seconds (12 times a minute) to safely respect this limit.
-It is consequently capable of geolocating up to 1200 IPs per minute.
+This makes it capable of geolocating up to 1200 IPs per minute.